SevenShepherd/SevenShepherd.github.io/_posts/2024-01-06-chess-games-magnus.markdown

 In this second game, even though I've promoted to a queen, I feel as though I am at a disadvantage.
 Magnus (2882) has 4 main pieces but I only have a Queen and a Knight.
 I can either check the king on g7 with Qe5+, or take on a7 with Qxa7.
 There's also Ne6+ fxe6 Qxa7+ Kg8 Qxa3.

+<iframe id="11392407" allowtransparency="true" frameborder="0" style="width:100%;border:none;" src="//www.chess.com/emboard?id=11392407"></iframe><script>window.addEventListener("message",e=>{e['data']&&"11392407"===e['data']['id']&&document.getElementById(`${e['data']['id']}`)&&(document.getElementById(`${e['data']['id']}`).style.height=`${e['data']['frameHeight']+30}px`)});</script>

-**I managed to take my winning advantage and run it into a train** by making a really terrible move later on in the game.
+Apparently analysis showed that I threw away a superior position as I **I managed to take my winning advantage and run it into a train** by making a really terrible move later on in the game.
 This position was one of my favorites and I've only reached it twice with Magnus (2882), and both times I managed to waste this really good position.

-<iframe id="11392407" allowtransparency="true" frameborder="0" style="width:100%;border:none;" src="//www.chess.com/emboard?id=11392407"></iframe><script>window.addEventListener("message",e=>{e['data']&&"11392407"===e['data']['id']&&document.getElementById(`${e['data']['id']}`)&&(document.getElementById(`${e['data']['id']}`).style.height=`${e['data']['frameHeight']+30}px`)});</script>

 ## III.
 Third Game (Pending)